streambased-io/streambased-demos/RAGworkshop/README.md

 ## Preparation

-There are 3 ways to complete this workshop, the delivery steps will not change but each approach has different advantages/disadvantages in terms of ease of setup vs longevity:
+The workshop is done in several ways this is one of the

 **Prerequisites**